Kyvan/Work/README.txt

 ServerSetup.sh

 	It worked fine on CentOS 7.x when installing PLESK, don't remember if I used it for testing phpMyAdmin installation or not. :D
-	It has not yet been tested for anything on CentOS 6.x, but it should be okay.
+	Not gonna be tested on CentOS 6.x since it's too old now

 Running the Script: